Top UN court orders Israel to prevent genocide in Gaza but stops short of ordering cease-fire

 Israel often boycotts international tribunals and U.N. investigations, saying they are unfair and biased.
 But this time, it took the rare step of sending a high-level legal team — a sign of how seriously it regards the case.

-Israel launched its massive air and ground assault on Gaza after Hamas militants stormed through Israeli communities on Oct.
-7 killing some 1,200 people, mainly civilians, and abducting another 250.

-More than 26,000 Palestinians have been killed, the Health Ministry in the Hamas-run enclave said on Friday.
-The ministry does not differentiate between combatants and civilians in its death toll, but has said about two-thirds of those killed were women and children.
+The Health Ministry in the Hamas-run territory does not differentiate between combatants and civilians in its death toll, but the agency has said about two-thirds of those killed have been women and children.

-The Israeli military claims at least 9,000 of those killed in the nearly four-month conflict are Hamas militants.
+The Israeli military claims at least 9,000 of the more than 26,000 dead were Hamas militants.

-U.N. officials have expressed fears that even more people could die from disease, with at least one-quarter of the population facing starvation.
+U.N. officials have expressed fears that even more people could die from disease and malnutrition, with at least one-quarter of the Gaza population facing starvation.

-How the U.S., Israel's top ally, responds to any order will be key, since it wields veto power at the U.N.
-Security Council and thus could block measures there aimed at forcing Israel's compliance.

-The U.S. has said Israel has the right to defend itself, but also spoken about the need for the country to protect civilians in Gaza and allow more aid in.
+The U.S. has said Israel has the right to defend itself but also spoken about the need for the country to protect civilians and allow more aid in.

-The genocide case strikes at the national identity of Israel, which was founded as a Jewish state after the Nazi slaughter of 6 million Jews during World War II.

-South Africa's own identity is key to it bringing the case.
-Its governing party, the African National Congress, has long compared Israel's policies in Gaza and the West Bank to its own history under the apartheid regime of white minority rule, which restricted most Black people to "homelands" before ending in 1994.
+Friday's ruling may have sowed more division than reconciliation, but Balkees Jarrah, associate international justice director at Human Rights Watch, said at least one thing was clear.

+The decision “puts Israel and its allies on notice that immediate action is needed to prevent genocide and further atrocities against Palestinians in Gaza," Jarrah said.

 Casert reported from Brussels.
-Associated Press writers Josef Federman in Jerusalem and Gerald Imray in Cape Town, South Africa, contributed to this report.
+Associated Press writers Josef Federman in Jerusalem and Gerald Imray in Cape Town, South Africa, Jill Lawless and Danica Kirka from London contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war